Admissions for Health Informatics and Bioinformatics M.S.

 - Test scores from the TOEFL (Test of English as a Foreign Language), or IELTS (International English Language Testing System), or MELAB (Michigan English Language Assessment Battery), or successful completion of the ELS 112 course for applicants whose native language is not English.
 Only original score reports will be accepted.

-In addition to the University requirements of admission, all students seeking a degree for the MS in Biostatistics must also meet the following requirements:
+In addition to the University requirements of admission, all students seeking a degree for the MS in Health and Bioinformatics must also meet the following requirements:

 - Resume detailing work experiences and accomplishments